Excel SUMIF Not Working (9 Possible Cases with Solutions)

 Overview image of solutions when Excel SUMIF function is not working

-The SUMIF function adds numbers in a range that satisfies certain criteria.
+The SUMIF function adds numbers in a range if they satisfy the listed criteria.
 The syntax of the SUMIF function is:

 SUMIF(range, criteria, [sum_range])